LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs

-When competing with GPUs, the major challenge is that FPGAs often have fewer computational resources than GPUs' process node \cite{amd2023alveou280, nvidia2020v100, amd2024alveov80, nvidia2021a100}.
-This leads to slow input processing and underutilized memory bandwidth because FPGAs spend more time on computation than on memory access.
-However, FPGAs typically provide larger amounts of distributed on-chip memory units compared to GPUs.
-Depicted in Figure \ref{fig:challenge}, the AMD V80 \cite{amd2024alveov80} integrates $14.9\times$ more on-chip memory units with a $2.5\times$ larger capacity than the NVIDIA A100 \cite{nvidia2021a100}.
-Therefore, shifting the computational paradigm from arithmetic-based operations to \textbf{memory-based computations} is promising.
+When competing with GPUs, the major challenge is that FPGAs often have fewer computational resources than GPU \cite{amd2023alveou280, nvidia2020v100, amd2024alveov80, nvidia2021a100}.
+This leads to slow input processing and underutilized memory bandwidth when FPGAs spend more time on computation than on memory access.
+However, FPGAs typically provide larger amounts of distributed on-chip memory units: the AMD V80 (7nm) \cite{amd2024alveov80} integrates $14.9\times$ more on-chip memory units with a $2.5\times$ larger capacity than the NVIDIA A100 (7nm) \cite{nvidia2021a100}.
+Therefore, shifting the computational paradigm to \textbf{memory-based computations} is promising.
 Prior memory-based accelerators \cite{li2025lut, gerlinghoff2024table, andronic2025neuralut, miyasaka2024synthesis} show the efficiency on neural networks within 10M parameters, but face two challenges when deploying language models (Figure \ref{fig:challenge}):

-\begin{itemize}[wide=0pt] \item \textbf{Scaling inefficiency and infeasibility (C1)}: direct deployment of existing methods can lead to inefficiency due to higher memory and computation cost compared to conventional arithmetic approaches, or infeasible with limited on-chip resources. \item \textbf{Additional Complexity of LLMs (C2)}: prior memory-based neural accelerators overlook the additional complexity of LLM computations, where centroid search is hard to pipeline in decoding, lookup table access is limited by on-chip memory ports, and interactions between linear layers and other components further hinder data movement efficiency.
+\begin{itemize}[wide=0pt] \item \textbf{Scaling inefficiency and infeasibility (C1)}: direct deployment of existing methods that convert models for table lookups \cite{li2025lut, liu2024vptq, van2024gptvq} can lead to inefficiency due to higher memory and computation cost compared to conventional arithmetic approaches, or be infeasible with limited on-chip resources. \item \textbf{Additional Complexity of LLMs (C2)}: prior memory-based neural accelerators overlook the additional complexity of LLM accelerations, where centroid search is hard to pipeline in decoding, lookup table access is limited by on-chip memory ports, and interactions between linear layers and other components further hinder data movement efficiency.

 \end{itemize}